 As approved by the Ithaca College Board of Trustees 2/20/2014.

 Community activity increases goodwill for the College and, at the same time, provides faculty with non-academic opportunities to put their expertise to practice.
 It is the faculty member's responsibility to make it clear that in such activities, the faculty member speaks and acts as a private citizen, not as a representative of the institution.
 Community activity must not prevent a faculty member from effectively discharging the faculty member's regular duties.
 Further explanation of community service appears in Section 184.108.40.206.4.

 When a faculty member contracts with the College to serve on a full-time basis, it is assumed that the faculty member's professional commitment is first and foremost to the College.
 Outside employment must not constitute a conflict of interest or prevent faculty members from effectively discharging their regular duties.

-Outside employment which is significant or performed on a regular basis must be reported in writing to the applicable dean by the beginning of each semester or at the time the employment commences.
+Outside employment that is significant or performed on a regular basis by full-time faculty must be reported in writing to the applicable dean by the beginning of each semester or at the time the employment commences.
 Activities such as occasional lectures or performances need not be reported.